Accreditation and Academic Programs

 Meningitis Information

-According to the CDC, meningococcal disease is a potentially life-threatening bacterial infection that can lead to meningococcal meningitis, an inflammation of the membranes surrounding the brain and spinal cord, or meningococcal septicemia, an infection of the blood.
 Meningococcal disease can affect people at any age.
 Infants are at the highest risk for getting the disease.
 Disease rates fall through later childhood but begin to rise again in early adolescence, peaking between the ages of 15 and 20 years.
-Due to lifestyle factors, such as crowded living situations, bar patronage, active or passive smoking, irregular sleep patterns, and sharing of personal items, college students living in residence halls are more likely to acquire meningococcal disease than the general college population.

 While not required for students attending private colleges in the state of Missouri, the Advisory Committee on Immunization Practices (ACIP) for the Centers for Disease Control and Prevention (CDC) and the American College Health Association (ACHA) recommend that all incoming college freshmen living in dormitories be vaccinated against meningococcal disease.

-More information about the disease and vaccination can be found through the Centers for Disease Control and Preventionwebsite.
+More information about the disease and vaccination can be found through the Centers for Disease Control and Prevention website.

 Missing Student Notification Procedures